truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/ManageBootEnvironSCALE.md

 ## Checking Boot Pool Status
 You an attach or replace the boot environment.
 {{< expand "Click Here for More Information" "v" >}}
-From the **System Settings > Boot** screen, click **Boot Pool Status** button to open the **Boot Pool Status** screen.
-This screen shows current operating system device (boot pool), the path for the pool, and the read, write, or checksum errors for the device.
+From the **System Settings > Boot** screen, click the **Boot Pool Status** button to open the **Boot Pool Status** screen.
+This screen shows the current operating system device (boot pool), the path for the pool, and the read, write, or checksum errors for the device.

 ![BootPoolStatusListingSCALE](/images/SCALE/22.12/BootPoolStatusListingSCALE.png "Boot Pool Status")